will62794/will62794.github.io/_posts/2017-06-30-cracking-golang-prng.markdown

 {% endhighlight %}

 and it was the value of `_M` that looked suspicious.
-Let's look at line 6 of the above `Seed` function:
+Look at line 6 of the above `Seed` function:

 {% highlight go %}
 seed = seed % _M
 {% endhighlight %}

 The given seed argument is being taken modulo `_M`, defined as `(1 << 31) - 1` i.e. $$ 2^{31} - 1 $$.
 So even though the seed argument is given as a 64-bit integer, only 31 bits of it are actually used.
 In other words, there are only $$ 2^{31} - 1 $$ unique seeds, since the seed argument undergoes the modulo operation before being used in any of the actual seeding logic.
-This felt questionable to me.
-When I went back to look at the official Go documentation, I realized that this is, in fact, mentioned.
-It is, hoever, easy to miss in my opinion, especially if you use the Seed function by just looking at its function signature.
+This seemed a bit odd.
+When I went back to look at the official Go documentation, I realized that this detail is, in fact, mentioned.
+It would be easy to miss, though, especially if you use the Seed function by just looking at its function signature.
 The Go documentation for `math/rand.Seed` reads:

 > Seed uses the provided seed value to initialize the default Source to a deterministic state.
 If Seed is not called, the generator behaves as if seeded by Seed(1). **Seed values that have the same remainder when divided by 2^31-1 generate the same pseudo-random sequence.** Seed, unlike the Rand.Seed method, is safe for concurrent use.

-This was a key discovery.
-If there were $$2^{64}$$ possible seeds, it would be infeasible to somehow search for a seed by brute force.
+This was a crucial discovery.
+If there were $$2^{64}$$ possible seeds, it would be infeasible to search for a seed by brute force.
 With only $$2^{31}$$ seed possibilities, however, brute forcing a seed seemed within reach.

 # Finding the Seed

 If I could figure out the initial seed, I would then have a way to produce the entire future sequence of gambles, giving me a perfect way to win every time.
-The app server seeded the random number generator once at startup, and generated random numbers for gambles based on that initial seed, until the server process was stopped and started again.
-By scraping the app's public API, I was able to compile a list of all gambles that ever occurred.
-Each gamble was saved with the outcome of the virtual coin toss (heads or tails) and a timestamp of when the gamble occurred, so I could easily sort them.
-In the following sections I will refer to this global sequence of app gambles as $$GAMBLESEQ$$.
+The app server seeded the global random number generator once at startup, and generated random numbers for gambles based on that initial seed, until the server process was stopped and started again.
+By scraping the app's public API, I was able to compile a set of all gambles that ever occurred
+Each gamble was saved with the outcome of the virtual coin toss (heads or tails) and a timestamp of when the gamble occurred on the server, which allowed me to create a full, ordered sequence of gambles.
+In the following sections I will refer to this global sequence of app gambles as $$ALLGAMBLES$$.

 I started with the following assumption.
-If the server has been restarted a few times over the course of the app's lifetime, there should be "restart" points within $$GAMBLESEQ$$, where the sequence was re-seeded.
-If I could find the most recent re-seed point, and its seed, then I would be able to predict all future outputs of $$GAMBLESEQ$$ by continuing from the re-seed point.
+If the server has been restarted a few times over the course of the app's lifetime, there should be positions within $$ALLGAMBLES$$ where the sequence was re-seeded.
+If I could find the most recent re-seed point, and its seed, then I would be able to predict all future outputs of $$ALLGAMBLES$$ by continuing from the re-seed point.
 To find these re-seed points, I used prefixes of random number sequences as a way to "fingerprint" a random sequence.
-Since there are only $$2^{31}-1$$ unique seeds, then there must be no more than $$2^{31}-1$$ unique random number sequences, since each seed produces one unique sequence.
+Since there are only $$2^{31}-1$$ unique seeds, there must be no more than $$2^{31}-1$$ unique random number sequences.
 Thus, I figured that each sequence would, most likely, have a unique 31-bit prefix.

 <!-- Random Number Sequence Prefix Diagram -->
 <svg height="180" width="800">